-ATEP 599 - Department Elective - Graduate (1 - 99 credits)
+ATEP 599 - Department Elective - Graduate (1 - 99 credits) (1 - 99 credits)

 This course is designed to expose the student to new theories, concepts and challenges through completion of a fifteen-week clinical education experience at an approved affiliate clinical site.
 Students will revisit and integrate entry level athletic training skills from previous clinical laboratories into a full semester field experience.